hydraulic-software/conveyor/guidebook/docs/tutorial.md

 !!! tip
     You can tick the checkmarks on this page to mark your progress.
 Their state is stored in a cookie.

 ## Step 1.
-Get the app and create a root key
+Get Conveyor and create a root key

 * [x] [Download Conveyor](download-conveyor.md) to install Conveyor.
 On macOS sure it's added to your path by using the GUI.